ReflectiveEarth/reflective-potential/README.md

 This code repository contains workflows to estimate the potential of Earth's surface to reflect incoming sunlight back out to space.
-We use data from the fifth European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis product (ERA5), specifically radiative fluxes at the surface and top of atmosphere.
+We use data from the European Centre for Medium-Range Weather Forecasts (ECMWF) fifth generation reanalysis product (ERA5), specifically radiative fluxes at the surface and top of atmosphere.
 This allows us to estimate surface reflectance and atmospheric transmittance and reflectance.
 When averaged over several decades, these properties can be combined with incoming solar radiation to model the